fortinet/4D-Demo/4D-SDWAN/Single hub/Hub/README.md

 2) port1 and port2 are used for WAN1 and WAN2 respectively.
 Replace them with the ports you use for your WAN connections.

 3) The datacenter uses the local subnet 192.168.1.0/24.
 Adjust the "Datacenter" object to match your LAN subnet.

+4) If you are not utilizing eBGP peering for your Datacenter LAN, you can advertise the connected LAN segment the same way the branches do in BGP:

+config router bgp
+    config network
+        edit 1
+            set prefix 192.168.1.0 255.255.255.0
+        next
+    end
+end